-Pitzer College Art Galleries, January 26 – March 28, 2019
+Pitzer College Art Galleries, February 2 – March 28, 2019

-Opening Reception: Saturday, January 26, 2-4 p.m.
+Opening Reception: Saturday, February 2, 2-4 p.m.

 A Utopia for Some: Morningstar and Wheeler’s Ranches Reconsidered

 Included in the exhibition are a number of exploded ceramic vase-like forms, which combine photographic fragments from the communes’ archives with text that has been inscribed onto the surface of the objects.
 Extracted from stories narrated by the women themselves, the text articulates different aspects of communal living—surviving off the land, drug experimentation, sexual violence, and utopian idealism.
 Marginalized as a result of their decision to live outside conventional parameters, these women’s lives have often been overlooked and forgotten.
 A Utopia for Some: Morningstar and Wheeler’s Ranches Reconsidered gives voice to their experiences and value to their existence.

 Last modified by Laurie Babcock, on January 15, 2019.